RagtagOpen/cta-aggregator-docs/source/includes/_advocacy_campaigns.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the advocay campaign to retrieve
+ID | The ID of the advocacy campaign to retrieve

 ## Create an Advocacy Campaign